kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 				- Goal of the cult is to awaken her, the Broodmother, she will extinguish all life and rebuild from the ground off.
 			- Rem talked back to him, said it's not free will if we have to do what they say.
 	- He said the Rexum is the "god's" pawn in their scheme, asked why we serve him.
 GD wants to hold on to what it has, never letting it go.
+	- I asked timeline, GD arrived 5,000 years ago.
+I spoke of the Abyss, it's a spilling of ink that has affected all pages.
+	-

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone